Max-Frisch/new-website/README.md

 # new-website
- new portfolio page and blog HTML + CSS
+## new portfolio page and blog created with plain old HTML + CSS